Employment Opportunities in the Joint-Mission France, Consulates and American Presence Posts (APPs)

 Equal Employment Opportunity Policy (EEO)

-The Tri-Mission France provides equal opportunity and fair and equitable treatment in employment to all people without regard to race, color, sex, national origin, age, disability, political affiliation, marital status or sexual orientation.
-To the extent that any information related to the foregoing is collected or incidentally revealed, such information shall not be used in connection with any hiring, promotion or other decisions related to employment made by the Tri-Mission France.
+The Joint-Mission France provides equal opportunity and fair and equitable treatment in employment to all people without regard to race, color, sex, national origin, age, disability, political affiliation, marital status or sexual orientation.
+To the extent that any information related to the foregoing is collected or incidentally revealed, such information shall not be used in connection with any hiring, promotion or other decisions related to employment made by the Joint-Mission France.

 Citizenship and Residency

-Applications for specific positions listed on this website may be limited to U.S. Citizens if there is a need for a security clearance; however, the majority of positions in the Tri-Mission are open to all applicants, regardless of citizenship.
+Applications for specific positions listed on this website may be limited to U.S. Citizens if there is a need for a security clearance; however, the majority of positions in the Joint-Mission are open to all applicants, regardless of citizenship.
 The hiring mechanism and salary scale applied to the successful candidate is determined by his or her residency status, not citizenship.

 Who Can Apply

 All applicants must be permanent residents of France or legally eligible to work.
 Applicants must provide proof of residency in the form of an unrestricted, current work permit or residency permit at the time of application.
-The Tri-Mission does not sponsor work permits for employment applicants.
+The Joint-Mission does not sponsor work permits for employment applicants.

 Eligible Family Members (EFMs) or Members of Household (MOHs) on official orders who derive their eligibility to work in the Mission from their US direct-hire sponsor, who is assigned to France, may apply for positions prior to their arrival in France.